ublue-os/image-template/README.md

 # Community

-If you have questions about this template, try the following spaces:
+If you have questions about this template after following the instructions, try the following spaces:
 - [Universal Blue Forums](https://universal-blue.discourse.group/)
 - [Universal Blue Discord](https://discord.gg/WEu6BdFEtp)
-- [bootc discussion forums](https://github.com/bootc-dev/bootc/discussions) - This is not an Universal Blue managed space, but is an excellent resource if you run into issues with this template.
+- [bootc discussion forums](https://github.com/bootc-dev/bootc/discussions) - This is not an Universal Blue managed space, but is an excellent resource if you run into issues with building bootc images.

 # How to Use